 - Streeten EA, See VY, Jeng LBJ, Maloney KA, Lynch M, Glazer AM, Yang T, Roden D, Pollin TI, Daue M, Ryan KA, Van Hout C, Gosalia N, Gonzaga-Jauregui C, Economides A, Perry JA, O'Connell J, Beitelshees A, Palmer K, Mitchell BD, Shuldiner AR; Regeneron Genetics Center*.
 KCNQ1and Long QT Syndrome in 1/45 Amish: The Road From Identification to Implementation of Culturally Appropriate Precision Medicine.
 Circ Genom Precis Med.
 2020 Dec;13(6):e003133. doi: 10.1161/CIRCGEN.120.003133.
 Epub 2020 Nov 3.
 PMID: 33141630; PMCID: PMC7748050.

-OASIS-TOPMed Working Group Collaborations I have worked with many Trans-omics for Precision Medicine (TOPMed) Working Groups to annotate genetic analysis results using OASIS (see list of Working Groups in Personal Statement).
+OASIS-TOPMed Working Group Collaborations: I have worked with many Trans-omics for Precision Medicine (TOPMed) Working Groups to mine and fine-map genetic analysis results using OASIS (see list of Working Groups in Personal Statement).

 - Natarajan P, Peloso GM, Zekavat SM, Montasser M, Ganna A, Chaffin M, Khera AV, Zhou W, Bloom JM, Engreitz JM, Ernst J, O'Connell JR, Ruotsalainen SE, Alver M, Manichaikul A, Johnson WC, Perry JA, Poterba T, Seed C, Surakka IL, Esko T, Ripatti S, Salomaa V, Correa A, Vasan RS, Kellis M, Neale BM, Lander ES, Abecasis G, Mitchell B, Rich SS, Wilson JG, Cupples LA, Rotter JI, Willer CJ, Kathiresan S; NHLBI TOPMed Lipids Working Group.
 Deep-coverage whole genome sequences and blood lipids among 16,324 individuals.
 Nat Commun.
 2018 Aug 23;9(1):3391. doi: 10.1038/s41467-018-05747-8.
 PubMed PMID: 30140000; PubMed Central PMCID: PMC6107638.